trevisanj/aosss/aosss/README.md

 #<a name=S1></a>1 Introduction

-`aosss` is a Python package developed to facilitate E-ELT-MOSAIC star spectroscopy simulations.
+`aosss` is a Python package and set of applications to facilitate steps in spectrograph+telescope simulation workflows:
-These simulations are carried out using WebSim-Compass (http://websim-compass.obspm.fr/) and `aosss` can be used to perform (before/after)-the-simulation tasks, such as:

   - assemble a data cube for IFU simulation
   - batch-download simulations resulting files